kagix/pins-n-chips/README.md

 # pins-n-chips
-My personal Arduino projects (not XTST)
+My personal Arduino projects (not XTST).

+Miscellaneous projects:

+* examples/leds --> playing with the leds